 Officers of the General Grand Council

-The balance of the officers are appointed by the General Grand Master.
+The balance of the officers is appointed by the General Grand Master.
 These include a Right Reverend General Grand Chaplain, a General Grand Captain of the Guard, a General Grand Conductor of the Council, a General Grand Marshall, a General Grand Steward, and a General Grand Steward; all of whom may be addressed with the honorific of Right Puissant Companion.
 With the exception of the General Grand Chaplain, all of the officers will have previously served as the Most Illustrious Grand Master of their Grand Council.
-Their principal duty is to act as a liaison for the General Grand Council representing the General Grand Master when assigned, promoting programs and attending Cryptic events in support of affiliate and constituent bodies when possible.
+Their principal duty is to act as a liaison for the General Grand Council representing the General Grand Master when assigned, promoting programs, and attending Cryptic events in support of affiliate and constituent bodies when possible.

 Past General Grand Masters